 Do early payment discounts apply uniformly across products or services, or do they vary based on the transaction?

 Early payment discounts can vary based on the supplier’s policies and the nature of the transaction.
-It’s essential for buyers to review terms for each purchase.
+Buyers need to review the terms for each purchase.

 What challenges do businesses face in implementing automated accounts payable systems for seamless early payment processes?